-History of health care and health policy, nursing, pharmaceuticals, business history, and oral history
+History of 20thcentury U.S. medicine, nursing, pharmaceuticals, health care policy, business history, oral history

 Karen Buhler-Wilkerson Fellowship, Bates Center for the Study of the History of Nursing, 2015

 McKnight Land Grant Professorship, University of Minnnesota, 2012-2014.

 J. Worth Estes Prize, 2013.
 Awarded for ““Bioequivalence: The Regulatory Career of a Pharmaceutical Concept.”
 Bulletin of the History of Medicine(2011) 85(1): 93-131 (with Daniel P. Carpenter).

 Stanley Jackson Prize, 2011.
 Awarded for “Who’s Winning the Human Race?”
 Cold War as Pharmaceutical Political Strategy,” Journal of the History of Medicine and Allied Sciences(2009) 64(4): 429-473.

 Health Informatics at Minnesota: The First Fifty Years (Minneapolis: Tasora Books, 2015).

 Pills, Power, and Policy: The Struggle for Drug Reform in Cold War America and its Consequences(University of California Press/Milbank Series on Health and the Public, 2012).

 “Nursing’s Boundary Work: Theory Development and the Making of Nursing Science, 1950-1980.”
 Nursing Research(2018) 67(2): 63-73.